EuclidProtocol/docs/docs/API/REST/Metadata/Token Price.md

 # Get Token Price

-Gets the token price of the asset_out based in reference to the asset_in.
+Gets the token price of the asset_out in reference to the asset_in.

 ### Request URL